noanorgaard/MLOps_project/reports/README.md

 >
 Answer:

 We containerized the FastAPI service with api.dockerfile and run it locally via `docker run -p 8000:8000 api:latest` after building.
 In GCP we used Cloud Build + Artifact Registry to build/push the image, then deployed to Cloud Run with the `WANDB_API_KEY` and artifact parameters as env vars.
-Invocation: `curl -X POST -F "file=@sample.jpg" https://<cloud-run-url>/predict` returns the class and confidence.
+Invocation: `curl -X POST -F "file=@sample.jpg" https://ai-vs-human-api-onyhgpfxqq-ew.a.run.app/predict` returns the class and confidence.
 For local dev, `uv run uvicorn ai_vs_human.api:app --host 0.0.0.0 --port 8000 --reload` works with a `.env` containing `WANDB_API_KEY`.

-#TODO - cloud

 ### Question 25